An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

 wherein

-is the triaxial analog to the absolute value of Equation~(\ref{eq:rL_cyl}).
+is now the triaxial analog to the absolute value of Equation~(\ref{eq:rL_cyl}).
 Explicit cylindrical and Cartesian components of $\vec{B}\sca$ for the respective scaling laws~(\ref{eq:scaling_2d}) and~(\ref{eq:scaling_3d}) are provided in Appendix~\ref{sec:appB} alongside the unscaled ones.

-It seems worth noting that, while Equations~(\ref{eq:u_sca})--(\ref{eq:Btr_sca}), as well as Equation~(\ref{eq:u_triaxial}) together with its associated magnetic field (see Equations~(\ref{eq:final_car_sc-1})--(\ref{eq:final_car_sc-3}) in Appendix \ref{sec:appB}) do constitute valid MHD solutions, the scaled velocity fields~(\ref{eq:u_sca}) and~(\ref{eq:u_triaxial}) are irrotational only for~$\ell_{\rho}=\ell_z$ and~$\ell_x=\ell_y=\ell_z$, respectively, and therefore in general do not have scalar potentials.
+It seems worth noting that, while Equations~(\ref{eq:u_sca})--(\ref{eq:Btr_sca}) and also Equation~(\ref{eq:u_triaxial}) together with its associated magnetic field (see Equations~(\ref{eq:final_car_sc-1})--(\ref{eq:final_car_sc-3}) in Appendix \ref{sec:appB}) do constitute valid MHD solutions, the scaled velocity fields~(\ref{eq:u_sca}) and~(\ref{eq:u_triaxial}) are irrotational only for~$\ell_{\rho}=\ell_z$ and~$\ell_x=\ell_y=\ell_z$, respectively, and therefore in general do not have scalar potentials.
 The exact potential flows around scaled paraboloids could probably only be found be solving the Laplace equation~(\ref{eq:laplace}) for these geometries, which is beyond the scope of this paper. \\